guycole/vocal-seagull-aws/README.md

 # vocal-seagull-aws
 Vocal Pelican collects METAR (weather observations) from the US NOAA and stores the results in AWS RDS MySQL

-Collection, parse and load are performed w/python and boto.
+Collection, parse and load are performed w/python.